Learning Disability Today

 Ultimately, the panel says there is a need for a long-term national strategy to facilitate more mainstream housing opportunities for people with learning disabilities.
 To do this, there needs to be better opportunities for the voices of people with learning disabilities to be heard so they can influence policy and be given more and better choice and where they call home.

-Social housing and private rented sectors
+Social housing and the private rental sector

 The report is part of the first stage of a two-stage research project.
 The next stage will involve interviewing people with learning disabilities who currently rent in the social housing and private rented sectors, including the use of creative methods to illustrate the meaning of home.